 Refer to your home institution and to the Régie de l’assurance maladie du Québec (RAMQ) for temporary stays outside Quebec.

 Yes.
 Based on a Memorandum of Understanding between the Government of Quebec and the Government of the French Republic, Quebec students who are studying in France or one of its overseas departments as part of an exchange program will be eligible to the full benefits of the Health and Maternity Leave insurance plan offered by the French government.
-To do so, before you leave, you should ask your home institution and the Régie de l’assurance maladie du Québec (RAMQ) to fill out form SE 401-Q-104 or SE 401-Q-106.
+To do so, before you leave, you should ask your home institution and the Régie de l’assurance maladie du Québec (RAMQ) to fill out form SE 401-Q-104 (internship) or SE 401-Q-106.
 After your arrival in your host country, you should then submit this form to the primary reserve for health insurance of your local French department.
 You will find these forms at the following location on the RAMQ website: Citizens/Temporary stays outside Quebec/Agreements with other countries/Leaving Quebec for a signatory country/Temporary stay in France as a student, trainee or postdoctoral researcher.

 However, medical care received in France, Reunion Island, Guadeloupe and Martinique is not always fully reimbursed.
 Some expenses remain the responsibility of the student.
 If the latter already benefits, through group or individual insurance, from supplementary health insurance coverage, it would be preferable to check with his insurer the nature of the protection offered.
 The additional protection must cover the excess of non-reimbursable expenses by the French scheme.
 Insurance covering only the excess of non-reimbursable expenses by the Régie de l’assurance maladie du Québec may prove unnecessary.